Mechanicsburg, Pennsylvania: 19th century

 Mechanicsburg was named after a settlement of mechanics who made and repaired Conestoga wagons in the early 19th century.

 In 1837, when the Cumberland Valley Railroad (CVRR) completed its line, Mechanicsburg was designated as a water station, where workers could restock the locomotive with firewood and water.
 This proved especially useful for those traveling between Carlisle and Harrisburg, two large cities at the time.
 This important function also contributed to the town's growth.
 The train became the town's link to the world of business and industry.
 Grain and feed companies, lumber yards and numerous factories were purposely built alongside the railroad tracks.
 Archives show that, at one time, there were 25 trains chugging through the town daily carrying travelers, coal, feathers, fruit, ice, mail and newspapers.
 During the American Civil War, the railroad was a valuable method of transporting troops and supplies.

 On June 28, 1863, Confederate troops led by Brig.
-Gen. Albert G. Jenkins raided Mechanicsburg, and two days later, met with Union forces in the Skirmish of Sporting Hill, just east of town.
+Gen. Albert G. Jenkins raided Mechanicsburg, and two days later, met Union forces in the Skirmish of Sporting Hill, just east of town.
 Following the Skirmish of Sporting Hill, the Confederate forces retreated south into the little town of Gettysburg where the Battle of Gettysburg would be fought.

-The oldest building in Mechanicsburg is the Frankeberger Tavern.
-One of Mechanicsburg's first residents was George Frankeberger, who in 1801 applied for a license to open his newly built log home for the "convenience" of travelers.
-In exchange for a small fee, Mr. Frankeberger offered cattle drivers a warm meal and a place to sleep.
+The oldest building in Mechanicsburg is the Frankenberger Tavern.
+One of Mechanicsburg's first residents was George Frankenberger, who in 1801 applied for a license to open his newly built log home for the "convenience" of travelers.
+In exchange for a small fee, Mr. Frankenberger offered cattle drivers a warm meal and a place to sleep.
 This proved to be rather lucrative, as many people were making the two-day trek between Harrisburg (the state capital) and Carlisle (Cumberland County's county seat).